CMDR-3/chess-pp/README.md

 To build on Linux, just clone the repo and run "make" On Windows, you can just use mingw and use g++ to compile.

+Unfortunately, it does run on Windows, but the ASCII escape codes for the text doesn't work at all, so most of the time you wont be able to see the pieces.